-Outside of minor upgrades that included clubhouse renovations, the installation of a new playing surface and replacing the stadium's original wooden seats, Cheney Stadium remained largely unchanged over the past 51 seasons.
-Five decades of housing PCL baseball in Tacoma began to take a toll and the house that Ben Cheney built was understandably beginning to show its age.
+Outside of minor upgrades that included clubhouse renovations, the installation of a new playing surface and replacing the stadium's original wooden seats, Cheney Stadium remained largely unchanged over the next 51 seasons.
+Five decades of housing Pacific Coast League baseball in Tacoma began to take a toll and the house that Ben Cheney built was understandably beginning to show its age.

 The stadium once dubbed the "100-Day Wonder" in tribute to its brisk construction time was set to undergo an extensive offseason renovation under a schedule equally as ambitious.
-From the last pitch of the Rainiers final home game of the 2010 season on September 2 until April 1, 2011, Cheney Stadium was to undergo a historic transformation in just a 210 day period.
+From the last pitch of the Rainiers final home game of the 2010 season until April 2011, Cheney Stadium was to undergo a historic transformation in just a 210 day period.

 At its core, the renovated Cheney Stadium incorporates additional steel that spans across more than 96,000 square feet and a roof made from Douglas Fir glu-lam beams, the largest of which weigh over 7,000 lbs.
 The ballpark's wooden exterior, extending up to 75 feet high at its peak, is indicative of a ballpark that was built to be geographically relevant.
 Every addition was constructed using local materials, built with Tacoma and the Pacific Northwest in mind.
 Following the renovation, Cheney Stadium's seating capacity was set at 6,500.